 This is presented and produced by Independence Advisors, LLC and was published on their YouTube channel on Jan 20, 2015 and titled: The Periodic Table of Investment Returns.
 I have included a summary and transcript to help you find the spots that interest you and make the best use of your time.

-You can get a printable copy of the most recent Callan Periodic Table of Investment Returns here.
+You can get a printable copy of the most recent Callan Periodic Table of Investment Returns which depicts annual returns for 10 asset classes, ranked from best to worst performance for each calendar year: 1999 to 2018.

-Summary of video: Best Mutual Funds in 2014 by Asset Classes (video)
+Summary of video: Best Mutual Funds by Asset Classes (video)

 Key points about best asset classes from this video: